Mid-century modern design

 Mid-century design often featured glass-fronted cabinetry, which is a great way to display your collectibles.

-Mint green was a popular colour, and in this kitchen the cool of the mint-green island contrasts nicely with the white quartz countertops.
+Mint green was a popular color, and in this kitchen the cool of the mint-green island contrasts nicely with the white quartz countertops.

 Mid - Century inspired dining room.